Climate and Social Justice Semester School Coming in 2023!

-- an experiential program which incorporates college preparatory core literacies with development of critical skills and dispositions
+- an experiential program which incorporates college preparatory core literacies with development and honing of critical skills and dispositions

 - a proven track record of 100% college acceptance to first-choice schools

 The Community School is not a therapeutic setting and does not offer formal Special Education or counseling services.
 While this is the case, we find that motivated students who suffer from anxiety, have minor learning disabilities, mild to moderate ADHD or Asperger’s can do very well in our nurturing environment, even without specialized services.